donin/sewcalc-cordova/README.md

   * Save calculation results in the cloud

 Know bugs:
-  * Extras didn't change when product type changed
+  * Extras didn't change when product type has changed